christofolo/christofolo.github.io/musictheory.md

 Sometimes, it can be useful to compare music to art.
 Painters can use just a few colors to make a beautiful painting.

 ![ ]({{ site.baseurl }}/images/palette-painting.png){: .mx-auto.d-block :}
+*A palette of a few simple colors results in a more complex creation.*

 Some of the colors in music can be called notes.
 Notes are named pitches.
 Pitches can be high (bright).
 Or pitches can be low (dark).
 In art, dark red and light red are both red, just different shades.